Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Attackers compromised the Starwood hotel chain’s reservation system in 2014.
 When Marriott acquired Starwood in 2016, they inherited the compromised network without knowing it.
 The breach wasn’t discovered until September 2018 when Marriott’s security tool flagged suspicious database queries.

 For four years, attackers had access to guest records.
 The breach included encrypted payment card data, but the encryption keys may have been compromised too.
-Passport numbers were also exposed, creating identity theft risks beyond typical breaches.
+Passport numbers were also exposed.
+That creates identity theft risks beyond typical breaches.

 UK regulators fined Marriott £18.4 million.
 The US Federal Trade Commission required Marriott to implement a full security overhaul.

-Lesson: M&A security due diligence must include thorough security assessments.
-Marriott inherited Starwood’s breach because they didn’t detect the existing compromise.
-Any acquisition should include breach detection as part of integration planning.
+Lesson: When you acquire a company, you acquire their security problems.
+Marriott inherited Starwood’s breach because nobody checked for existing compromises.
+Any acquisition should include breach detection as part of integration.

 9. Yahoo (500 Million Accounts)